open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/contexts/logs/README.md

 | attributes\[""\]              | the value of the attribute of the log being processed           | string, bool, int64, float64, pcommon.Map, pcommon.Slice, []byte or nil |
 | trace_id.string               | a string representation of the trace id                         | string                                                                  |
 | span_id.string                | a string representation of the span id                          | string                                                                  |

+## Enums

+The Logs Context supports the enum names from the logs proto.